fedeghe/synchazard/source/README.md

 - the server will handle the request, unpdate the pair and broadcast the new state.
 - the client(s) worker receives the new pair forward to the right handler which updates the dom.
 - the client that triggered the action will, thx to a parallel unicast message, render the numbers in red & bold.
+- all clients when initialize/update show a round trip time in milliseconds respectively from init request to init values render and from button press to the rendering of the updated values.

 To build that example simply run: